Nicolas-Thomazo/newsBot/README.md

 ## 🐣 Introduction

-NewsBot is a chatbot in messenger that give you the latest news about a specific domain.
+NewsBot is a chatbot in messenger that give you the latest news.

 Here what I can do
 - Greeting